One-eyed-warrior/QSVM/README.md

-part of project coursework in 21CSE306J Quantum Computation
+project for coursework in 21CSE306J Quantum Computation